Skip to main content

 Where is the French Riviera?

-While it’s not officially geographically defined, we’re typically talking about the eastern section of the South of France.
-Its westernmost edge is usually the glamorous village of St. Tropez, but others might move that 45 miles west to the town of Toulon.
+While the French Riviera is not officially geographically defined, it’s typically considered to be the eastern coastal section of the South of France.
+Many think that the glamorous Provencal village of St. Tropez marks the Riviera’s westernmost edge, but others might move that 45 miles west to the town of Toulon.
 The easternmost village is Menton, right on the edge of the Italian border.
-Monaco, a sovereign city-state, is part of the French Riviera.
+It includes well-known cities like Nice, Cannes, and Antibes, and the sovereign city-state of Monaco.

-It’s another name for the region of Liguria, Italy’s crescent-shaped Mediterranean coast.
-It stretches from the border with France to the provincial border of Tuscany, and includes the famous Cinque Terre as well as celebrity-approved Portofino.
+The Italian Riviera is another name for the region of Liguria, northwestern Italy’s crescent-shaped Mediterranean coast.
+It stretches from the border with France to the provincial border of Tuscany, and includes Cinque Terre as well as celebrity-approved Portofino.
+It also encompasses historic maritime cities like Genoa and popular resort towns like Sanremo.

 Now that that’s settled, read on to find out which Riviera is right for you.